Suor/Suor.github.io/source/drafts/painless-decorators.markdown

     return result
 ```

 Looks simple and to the point.
 Something we were looking for.
 And once we have a clear view we can go ahead and implement the magic.
-Actually you can already [download it from pypi][funcy-pypi] and import it with `from funcy import decorator`.
+Actually, you can [download it from pypi][funcy-pypi] right now and import it with `from funcy import decorator`.

 ## Advanced usage

-We seemingly lost a couple of features in our quest for simplicity: access to call arguments, function itself, ability to call function differently and decorators with arguments.
-But that's not the case really, we can pack all these into `call` object and I'll go through everything with better examples than you saw so far.
+We seemingly lost a couple of features in our quest for simplicity: access to call arguments, function itself, ability to call function differently and create decorators with arguments.
+But that's not the case really, we can pack all these into `call` object.
+I'll go through everything with better examples than you saw so far.

 ### Accessing function arguments

 You didn't expect a post about decorators without logging example, did you?
-Anyway, it's an excellent way to show how you can access not only call arguments but function itself:
+Anyway, it's an excellent way to show how you can access not only call arguments but decorated function itself:

 ``` python
 @decorator